 Under its hhc philosophy to increase the benefits that medicines bring to patients and their families, the Eisai Group, as an international pharmaceutical company, strives to contribute to the health and well-being of all people, wherever they may be.

-Grünenthal has donated EUR 400,000 EUR to the Red Cross to support humanitarian relief efforts in Ukraine and Eastern Europe.
+Grünenthal has donated EUR 400k to the Red Cross to support humanitarian relief efforts in Ukraine and Eastern Europe.
 In addition, Grünenthal partners with Action Medeor and the University Hospital RWTH Aachen to provide urgently needed pain medication to the region.
-The first transport with medicine is set to leave their headquarters 7-11 March 2022.

 Alongside the global community, GSK share deep concern about the tragic events happening in Ukraine.
 They are taking actions guided by their purpose, and as a company dedicated to health and care for people and patients.

-Our first priority is the safety, security and wellbeing of GSK people, wherever they are located.
-After this, our focus is to make sure their products reach the people who need them, including supporting humanitarian efforts in Ukraine and surrounding countries.
+Their first priority is the safety, security and wellbeing of GSK people, wherever they are located.
+After this, their focus is to make sure their products reach the people who need them, including supporting humanitarian efforts in Ukraine and surrounding countries.

 GSK condemn the fighting and the harm and suffering it’s causing to people in Ukraine and beyond.
 The actions taking place are in violent contradiction to their purpose, and unshakeable belief that all people should be treated with dignity, respect and humanity.